mvardaro/CAMHD-Scripts/README.md

 ## Command Syntax

-Only one command is allowed per line and all lines must be terminated with a linefeed character.
+Only one command is allowed per line and all lines must be terminated with a linefeed character (or carriage-return/linefeed combination).
 Lines starting with `#` are treated as comments.

 Command arguments in brackets are optional.